 How can physicians at Glover Family Medicine (GFM) spend so much time with patients?

-Dr. Glover plans to keep GFM patient panels to less than one-quarter to one-third the number that a family physician who is employed by a hospital-owned clinic is expected to cover.
+Dr. Glover plans to keep GFM patient panels to less than one-third the number that a family physician who is employed by a hospital-owned clinic is expected to cover.
 GFM's patients will always have great access.
-The average panel size for primary care physicians in the U.S. is 2300 patients.
-GFM plans to keep panels to less than one-quarter of that.
+The average panel size for primary care physicians in the U.S. is 1500-1900 patients.
+GFM plans to keep panels to less than one-third of that.

 Is glover family medicine taking new patients?